ItzPike/DBM-Rawdata-Releases/Role Reaction Menu/README.md

+# New Setup Step (IMPORTANT)
+Due to the recent Discord API update, this command set will now require a few intents
+They are
+- Server Events
+- Server Member Events
+- Both server Message Events

+Make sure to have these enabled in your developer portal and intents under the extensions tab of your DBM software.

 # Warning
 Old files from version 1 will not be compatible with version 1.1 due to strucuturing overhauls.
 All role menus from version 1 will no longer work with the set of new events